 Tips to reduce eye bags and puffiness:

 Use a cool compress.
 Wet a clean washcloth with cool water.
-While sitting up, apply the damp washcloth to the skin under and around your eyes for a few minutes using light pressure.
+Sit up to lightly apply the damp washcloth to the skin under and around your eyes for a few minutes.

 Cut down on fluids before bedtime and limit salt in your diet.
 This will reduce the fluid retention that can cause bags under eyes.